 - Attend a professionalism seminar held by the ACPC in the fall semester to prepare you for your job shadowing experience

-- Flexible availability over our students' Winter Break (December 19, 2016, to January 6, 2017) to try to match up with the availability
+- Flexible availability over our students' Winter Break (mid-December to early January) to try to match up with the availability

 - Plan to be available for a day-long job shadow; although some shadowing that are shorter (a few hours) or longer (a few days) are possible